abhaysp95/Note-Taking/setup_ojs.md

 Save the file and restart the server(command told above) and refresh the page in browser(you'll notice the change there too).

 Next, for setting up database.
-You need to pay attention that options provided doesn't have `[]` surrouded.
+You need to pay attention that options provided doesn't have `[]` surrounded.
 For this, you need to have appropriate `php driver` installed for those databases.
 You can install most of the option's driver from your distros official repositories(like php-sqlite, php-mongodb etc.).
 In my case, I'm going with `mariadb`(and I hope you already have done the setup as told above in first paragraph).

 For this setup(since I'm currently in Arch linux), there's not `php7-msql` or like that any other module for mariadb(mysql).
 Instead, you need to enable it as extension as told [here](https://wiki.archlinux.org/title/PHP#MySQL/MariaDB).
 Do it like this: